 The online learning programs at the Washington College of Law take advantage of education technology tools allowing participants to collaborate with faculty and peers around the globe.
 These programs feature highly produced, self-paced content designed by faculty at the Washington College of Law.
 This content can be accessed 24/7 from anywhere with an Internet connection, and assignments can be worked on offline.

 American University Washington College of Law is developing new programs and currently offers the following online learning programs:

-- Online Certificate Program on International Commercial Arbitration (Summer 2014)
+- Online Certificate Program on International Commercial Arbitration (Spring 2016)

 The Office of Online Education at the American University Washington College of Law offers online learning for individual courses.
 These courses are taught by the same AUWCL faculty teaching on campus and are as rigorous and fast-paced as face-to-face classes.

 Online learning simply means learning through remote methods outside the traditional "bricks and mortar" classroom.
 Teachers create virtual classrooms, offering the same high-quality learning experience and even some advantages over the traditional course.

 Frequently Asked Questions

 CLE Accreditation will be applied for upon request.
 Please be sure to check with your state(s) to ensure that Distance Learning is accredited as this varies greatly state by state.
 Questions on CLE accreditation should be addressed to Jennifer Dabson, Director, Office of Special Events and Continuing Legal Education at firstname.lastname@example.org.

 When can I enroll in an online course as a J.D. student?